siebz0r/pbp.recipe.noserunner/packages/Atomisator/README.txt

         rss atomisator.xml http://atomisator.ziade.org/example meta "Automatic feed created by Atomisator."
     ...

-All the arguments following the plugin name will be sent to it,besides the entries.
+All the arguments following the plugin name will be sent to it, besides the entries.

 Available plugins
 =================